-4. What is your curent mobile device, computer setup and OS?
+4. What is your current mobile device, computer setup, and OS?
 Why?

 I’ve got an Android phone and a Mac laptop.
 I’m a recent convert to Mac after some bad experiences with slow PCs that crashed all the time and got viruses.